IN THIS ARTICLE

 Using the sys_asserts Console Variable (CVAR)

-sys_asserts console variable.
+console variable (CVAR).
 The following table shows the possible values and their meanings.

 |0||Ignore assert condition checks.
 Assert expressions are not evaluated.
 This option offers the best performance of all of these values.|